mreeves1/tdi_chef/notes.md

 allows you to do deployment, integration, system automation, etc. and is mostly used in a client/server model.

 ##### Create new cookbook in current directory
-knife cookbook create irc -o .
+`knife cookbook create irc -o .`

+##### Create cookbook in default location
+Book says this is created in /var/chef/cookbooks but perhaps because I have chef-dk it is created in ~/.chef/cookbooks.
+It also complains about not finding knife.rb `knife cookbook create silly`

 ## Randomness